greg-raven/grus/_posts/2011-07-29-federal-representatives-no-more-debt.md

 ---
-title: 'Federal representatives: No more debt!'
+title: "Federal representatives: No more debt!"
 layout: post
 categories:
 - Information